 - download and extract the Habari Client for Artemis 1.0-RC1 demo

 - launch HabariChat and enter user guest, password guest in the connection configuration

-Habarisoft announces the first version of its new Delphi and Free Pascal STOMP client library.
+Habarisoft announces the first release candidate of its Object Pascal STOMP client library.
 Habari Client for Artemis is a library which provides access to the ActiveMQ Artemis free open source message broker.

 About Habari Client for Artemis

 Habari Client for Artemis is easy to install and configure, and provides a high-level API and programming model, based on connections, sessions, destinations, message producers, and message consumers.

 Habari Client for Artemis home page:

 Apache ActiveMQ Artemis has a proven non blocking architecture.
 It delivers outstanding performance.
 Its features include AMQP protocol support, OpenWire support for ActiveMQ 5 clients, STOMP protocol support, HornetQ Core protocol support for HornetQ 2.4,2.5 clients, JMS 2.0 and 1.1 support.